Criticism of Mujtahid Shabestari's Viewpoint Concerning the Role of the Prophet in the Formation of the Holy Qur'an

 Abstract

-One of the contemporary neo-thinkers named Muhammad Mujtahid Shabastri considered the wording and meaning of the Qur'an as by the Prophet himself and stated that, "The Prophet who was the bringer of the Qur'an has introduced it as his own word and by referring to the collection of verses and historical evidence, we realize that the Qur'an introduces itself as the word of the Prophet."
-Shabestri justifies the verses that attribute the Qur'an to God as saying that God and the Prophet are along the same line; the Prophet is the natural cause of the Qur'an and God is the main cause of all phenomena.
-Therefore, if we consider the wording and meaning of the Qur'an as being from the Prophet, it does not contradict these verses.
-He has proved this theory by proposing some verses.
-The result of this view is the negation of the inimitability of the Qur'an and its lack of authenticity.
-The purpose of this article is to explain Shabestri's point of view and express its problems in relation to the Prophet's claim about the creator and the natural cause of the creation of the Qur'an.
-The result achieved in this article is that Shabastri's evidence is not capable of proving his claims and not only the Prophet is not introduced in the Qur'an as the natural cause of the Qur'an, but there are many verses, narrations and historical evidence contrary to Shabastri's claim, some of which are mentioned in this research.
+A contemporary neo-thinker, named Muhammad Mujtahid Shabestari, has considered the wording (laf) and the meaning of the Qur'an to be from the Prophet himself and has stated that "The Prophet who brought the Qur'an has introduced it as his own word, and by referring to the collection of verses and historical evidence, we notice that the Qur'an introduces itself as the word of the Prophet."
+Shabestari justifies the verses that attribute the Qur'an to God by saying that God and the Prophet are along the same line; the Prophet is the natural cause of the Qur'an and God is the main cause of all phenomena, so if we view the wording and meaning of the Qur'an as being from the Prophet, it would not contradict these verses.
+He has proven this theory by bringing up some verses.
+The result of this view is the negation of the inimitability of the Qur'an and its invalidity.
+The present article is intended to elucidate Shabestari's viewpoint and to state its problems in relation to the Prophet's claim about the creator and natural cause of the creation of the Qur'an.
+Rhis article concludes that Shabestari's arguments are unable to prove his claims and not only the Prophet is not introduced in the Qur'an as the natural cause of the Qur'an, but there are many verses, narrations and historical evidences contrary to Shabestari's claim, some of which are referred to in this study.

 Keywords